Recovering Damages From an Overloaded Truck Wreck in Ada, OK

 Pressure to Maximize Cargo

-Profit-driven overload causes intentional violations.
+Profit-driven overload drives intentional overloading.

 Inadequate Weighing Procedures